TomeuViver/Single_16S_ARB/README.md

 ## Using ARB for Phylogenetic Reconstruction

+Visit the [ARB web page](http://www.arb-home.de/) for details on the software

 ### Opening ARB

 To launch **ARB**, simply execute the following command in your terminal: